Sinotyrannus: Description

-The preserved cranial elements include the premaxillae, dentary, and anterior portions of the maxillae and nasals.
+The described cranial elements include the premaxillae, dentary, and anterior portions of the maxillae and nasals.
 The dorsal margin of the maxilla is unusually concave unlike the convex condition in tyrannosaurids.
 The nares are large and elliptical, supporting its relation to proceratosauridae.
 The dentary gradually curves upwards as it approaches its front edge.
 Many teeth are preserved attached to the maxillae, with a roughly equal number of denticles on each side, similarly to those of tyrannosaurids.
 Sinotyrannus could perceivably have had a tall nasal crest like other proceratosaurids, although not enough of its nasals are preserved to be certain.

 The three preserved vertebrae have very tall neural spines.
 The proportions of the preserved manual phalanges support the idea that they belong to the second finger, and the ungual has a deep groove on each side.
 The ilia are mainly present as molds, with the mold of the external side of the left ilium being the most complete.
 The preacetabular blade is short and wide, with a massive pubic peduncle, while the postacetabular blade is longer and thinner, with a triangular ischial peduncle.
 These traits of the ilia differentiate it from more advanced tyrannosauroids such as the tyrannosaurids.

+Sinotyrannus was likely an active predator, as has been speculated for most tyrannosaurs, and may have been covered in a simple feathery coat as was the case with most basal coelurosaurs, including many early tyrannosaurs.

 Classification

 The original description of Sinotyrannus proposed that it could have been the earliest tyrannosaurid due to its large size, but subsequent analyses place it as a proceratosaurid tyrannosauroid.
-It is considered to be part of a clade containing Juratyrant and Stokesosaurus, as they all reputedly share a narrow preacetabular notch.
-A 2016 analysis instead placed Juratyrant and Stokesosaurus outside of proceratosauridae and proposed that Sinotyrannus is a sister taxon of Yutyrannus within proceratosauridae.
+A 2013 study by Loewen and colleagues considered it to be part of a clade containing Juratyrant and Stokesosaurus within the Proceratosauridae, as they all reputedly share a narrow preacetabular notch.
+The results of their phylogenetic analyses are shown in the cladogram below:

-Below is a cladogram by Loewen et al. in 2013.
+However, Brusatte et al. (2016) instead placed Juratyrant and Stokesosaurus outside of the Proceratosauridae, and proposed that Sinotyrannus represents the sister taxon of Yutyrannus within Proceratosauridae.
+The results of their phylogenetic analyses are shown in the cladogram below:

+Naish & Cau in 2022 found Sinotyrannus within Proceratosauridae but placed Yutyrannus among the more advanced Tyrannosauroidea.